 The Spring One Day, One Dollar Book Sale in April features fiction, non-fiction, children's books, CDs, DVDs and more, all for one dollar.

 The Annual Used and Almost Rare Book Sale takes place in September.
-The sale includes thousands of used books including some rare editions, classics, recent fiction and non-fiction in hardcover and softcover, children's books, cookbooks, computer books, CDs, a d DVDs.
+The sale includes thousands of used books including some rare editions, classics, recent fiction and non-fiction in hardcover and softcover, children's books, cookbooks, computer books, CDs, and DVDs.

 - The Friends offer food, entertainment and a summary of the year's activities at the Annual Friends of TADL Meeting each May.
 The public is encouraged to attend, get acquainted and enjoy an evening with Friends.